codingwatching/Minecreate/README.md

 ## License

-<p align="center">This game is affiliated with Cozmo.gg, and content contained therea are sponsored by Cozmo.gg.
+<p align="center">This game is affiliated with CozmoInteractiveEntertainment, and content contained therea are sponsored by CozmoInteractiveEntertainment.
 But This game was brought to you by Plus Flippy and His team.
 Portions of the materials contained here are property of "Mojang".</p>
-<p align="center">© Cozmo.gg.</p>
+<p align="center">© CozmoInteractiveEntertainment.</p>